Decaying fermionic warm dark matter and XENON1T electronic recoil excess: Results

-In Fig.~\ref{fig:fig2}, together with the limits obtained from XENON1T data, we have also shown the astrophysical and cosmological constraints on $\Gamma$, discussed in Sec.~\ref{sec:cons}, by various solid lines.
-The yellow solid line in each panel represents the $95\%$ C.L. upper limit on $\Gamma$, coming from the XMM observation of dSph Carina~\cite{Jeltema:2008ax}.
-The upper limits from the observations of diffuse X-ray background by XMM (at $95\%$ C.L.)~\cite{Boyarsky:2005us}, Andromeda (M31) galaxy by Chandra (at $95\%$ C.L.)~\cite{Watson:2011dw} and NuSTAR (at $95\%$ C.L.)~\cite{Ng:2019gch}, diffuse cosmic hard X-Ray by HEAO-1 (at $95\%$ C.L.)~\cite{Essig:2013goa,Gruber:1999yr}, Milky Way (MW) galaxy by Chandra (at $99\%$ C.L.)~\cite{Sicilian:2020glg}, Galactic Center (GC) by NuSTAR (at $95\%$ C.L.)~\cite{Perez:2016tcq} are shown by green, cyan, brown, gray, black and blue solid lines, respectively.
-The Planck CMB constraint on $\Gamma$ (at $95\%$ C.L.) has been shown in each panel of Fig.~\ref{fig:fig2} by magenta solid line~\cite{Oldengott:2016yjc}.
+In Fig.~\ref{fig:fig2}, together with the limits obtained from the XENON1T data considering $\rm B_0$ as the background model, we have also shown the astrophysical and cosmological constraints on $\Gamma$, discussed in Sec.~\ref{sec:cons}, by various solid lines.
+The yellow solid line in Fig.~\ref{fig:fig2} represents the $95\%$ C.L. upper limit on $\Gamma$, coming from the XMM observation of dSph Carina~\cite{Jeltema:2008ax}.
+The upper limits from the observations of diffuse X-ray background by XMM and HEAO-1 (at $95\%$ C.L.)~\cite{Boyarsky:2005us}, Andromeda (M31) galaxy by Chandra (at $95\%$ C.L.)~\cite{Watson:2011dw} and NuSTAR (at $95\%$ C.L.)~\cite{Ng:2019gch}, diffuse cosmic hard X-Ray by HEAO-1 (at $95\%$ C.L.)~\cite{Essig:2013goa,Gruber:1999yr}, Milky Way (MW) galaxy by Chandra (at $99\%$ C.L.)~\cite{Sicilian:2020glg}, Galactic Center (GC) by NuSTAR (at $95\%$ C.L.)~\cite{Perez:2016tcq} are shown by green, cyan, brown, gray, black and blue solid lines, respectively.
+The Planck CMB constraint on $\Gamma$ (at $95\%$ C.L.) has been shown in Fig.~\ref{fig:fig2} by magenta solid line~\cite{Oldengott:2016yjc}.
 As mentioned earlier, the Chandra observations of Andromeda and Milky Way (MW) galaxies as well as the NuSTAR observations of Andromeda (M31) and Galactic Center (GC) put the tightest constraints in the $\Gamma - m_{\chi}$ plane.